 Something that has been around for a while.

-Something that is synonymous with the electric guitar.
+Something synonymous with the electric guitar.

 Something with the endorsement of Jimi Hendrix.

-What would that be you ask?
+What would that be, you ask?

-Well, it’s the Dunlop Cry Baby Wah Pedal of course!
+Well, it’s the Dunlop Cry Baby Wah Pedal, of course!

-In-depth Analysis & Reviews
+In-Depth Analysis & Reviews

-Best Guitar Pedal #1: Dunlop GCB95 Cry Baby Wah Guitar Effects Pedal
+#1: Dunlop GCB95 Cry Baby Wah Guitar Effects Pedal